 TIP 4) HAVE A SLIGHTLY AGED WEBSITE

-Again, I am not too sure if the domain age is relevant (time you have held onto the domain).
+Again, I am not too sure if the domain age is relevant (the time you have held onto the website address).
 My guess is again, probably not directly.
 In any case, I have read people with varying answers on the required domain age – It is anything from 3 months, to even a year.

 TIP 5) REGISTER WITH GOOGLE SEARCH CONSOLE

 Google may never discover a new website if you just leave it alone.
-Please register your website in the Google Search Console, so that they know of your website’s existence.
+So please register your website in the Google Search Console, so that they know of your website’s existence.
 Plus, the free search console will warn you if it detects any problems with your website.

 TIP 6) USE HTTPS

-What is https?
-Basically, data is transmitted across the Internet unencrypted – anyone can hijack and read it; https is the secure encrypted way to transmit data.
+What is HTTPS?
+Basically, data is transmitted across the Internet unencrypted – anyone can hijack and read it; HTTPS is the secure encrypted way to transmit data.
 What has it got to do with Adsense approval?
-Because as it seems, using enforcing https on your website seems to help you gain some trust.
-Get your web developer to help you if you do not know how.
+Because as it seems, using enforcing HTTPS on your website will help you improve security and gain some trust.
+Just ask your hosting support if you do not know how to enable it.

 TIP 7) ABOUT OTHER ADVERTISING NETWORKS AND AFFILIATE PROGRAMS